nest/nest-simulator/doc/guides/nest2_to_nest3/refguide_nest2_nest3.rst

 * **Please note that NEST 3.0 no longer supports Python 2**

-.. contents:: Here you'll find
+.. contents:: On this page you'll find
    :local:
    :depth: 2

 .. seealso::

-  To see code examples of the key changes, check out our :doc:`nest2_to_nest3_overview` guide.
+  To see code examples of the key changes, check out our :doc:`nest3_features/index`.

 .. _setverbosity: